ssp243/Web_Scraping/README.txt

-These are webscrapper scripts written in python.
+These are web_scrapper scripts written in python.
 Also, I have used selenium, beautifil soup for scraping static/dynamic webpages.